 It is tailored to suit your individual choices and goals, how much you can afford and for how long you wish to save.
 You decide when you want to call up your funds.
 Insurance, on the other hand, is to protect you and makes up for a loss suffered in monetary terms.

 Insurance, unlike a savings plan, is designed in accordance with the common needs of a group of people.
-Payout is indefinite and tied to a particular period, for example, death or disability.
+Payout is indefinite and tied to a particular period, for example, death or disability, in the case of disability you can get great help from a professional team that offers Disability Benefits Assistance.
+The professionals from Erie Insurance can help.

 Savings should be your first essential expense item when drawing up your budget.
 How much of your income you save shows how seriously you take your goals.
 Check out here for an easy to use (and free) spreadsheet budget template, so you have no excuse to actively monitor and control your money.
 The best online savings offer savings account high rate of return and also offer safety.
 These accounts are ideal high yield online savings account ideal for individuals that do not need to access their savings often.